 Loaded within the Swamp Ash body you have 2 x G&L CLF-100 Alnico single coil pickups and 1 x G&L AW4368 Alnico bridge humbucker for a powerful and versatile sound.
 In addition, the Leo Fender designed Dual-Fulcrum vibrato bridge is a superb example of Leo’s ingenuity as it allows you to bend your notes up and down at will, without compromising the tuning stability and intonation of your guitar.

 For added tonal diversity, you also have a 5-position pickup selector with volume, treble, bass (PTB system) as well as a push/pull switch on the treble pot so you can split the humbucker – there’s not a lot this guitar can’t do.

 G&L Tribute Fallout MN Sonic Blue

 Fans of offset guitars will adore this G&L Tribute Fallout pictured here with a Maple neck and Sonic Blue finish.
-This is a fairly new addition to the G&L design catalogue and was developed in homage to the coveted (and highly collectible) ’83 G&L SC-2 guitar.
+This is a fairly new addition to the G and L design catalogue and was developed in homage to the coveted (and highly collectible) ’83 G&L SC-2 guitar.
 This updated version builds on the original design but offers more modern improvements to suit the demands of today’s guitarists.

 The Paul Gagon (the ‘G’ in G&L guitars) Alnico pickups provide that kick you need whether you’re busting out grunge riffs, surf licks or smooth blues lead runs – this guitar can do it all.
 The humbucker bridge pickup can be split thanks to the push/pull coil tap tone knob for added tonal versatility whilst the G&L AP4285B P-90 pickup in the neck position covers the fat tones you need.